galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 Inspect {% icon galaxy-eye %} your `Annotated Gene Table`.
 That's more like it!
 You now have `gene_id`, `gene_name`, and `mito`.
 Now let's get back to your journey to emptyDrops and sophisticated thresholding of empty droplets!

-# 3: emptyDrops
+# emptyDrops

-emptyDrops works with a specific form of R object called a SingleCellExperiment.
+emptyDrops {% cite article-emptyDrops %} works with a specific form of R object called a SingleCellExperiment.
 We need to convert our transformed MTX files into that form, using the DropletUtils Read10x tool:

 > ### {% icon hands_on %} Hands-on: Converting to SingleCellExperiment format
 >